Annual Stipends: July 1, 2019 – June 30, 2020

 American Institute for Radiologic Pathology (AIRP)

-Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, DC.
-Mallinckrodt covers the costs of registration and tuition as well as up to $2,000 in living expenses for residents attending the course.
+Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, D.C.
+Mallinckrodt Institute of Radiology (MIR) covers the costs of registration and tuition, as well as up to $2,000 in living expenses for residents attending the course.

 Four lab coats per year as well as hospital issued iPhones are provided at no cost.